blessanm86/SenchaTouchKnob/README.md

 * Upgraded the plugin to support Sencha Touch 2.2.1
 * This upgraded wil not support backward compatibility with the previous versions of Sencha Touch.
-* Added a new config item 'parentSelector'.
-If your image is part of a container that is animated into view, specify a selector for the parent container that has animation applied to it.
-You can ignore this if the image is brought in without any animation.

 Issues Or Contributions
 -